 - According to International Table Tennis Federation coaching education, it takes 15 years of serious training to reach the level of the North American Olympic Team (a rating of 2,700 or world top 100-300) and 20 years to be at the very top in the world (a rating of 2,900 or world top 10).

 - It usually takes about 10,000 hours of serious practice time (20 hours/week for 10 years) to be a world-class player or potential medalist in table-tennis at the Olympics.

 - According to a study done by the Chinese national team, the maximum rotations during play of a 40 mm ball is around 8,000 rotations per minute (rpms).
 The balls until the 2000 Olympics were 38 mm in diameter and those balls reached a maximum of 9,000 rpms.

-Fun Fact: Did you China in table-tennis is the most dominant team for its respective sport out of any country for any Olympic sport?
+Fun Fact: Did you know China in table-tennis is the most dominant team for its respective sport out of any country for an Olympic sport?

 - China made its first appearance in international competitions in 1953.
 Mao Zedong wanted something to give the country national pride and put a lot of government money to develop the sport and for China to excel in the sport.
 China won its first World Championship title in 1959.